REDmoney Events

 • What do the answers to these questions mean for the evolution and transformation of Islamic financial services in Qatar?

-• With Qatar emerging as a leading Islamic fintech centre, how significant is the work of Qatar FinTech Hub’s acceleration and incubation programs?
+• With Qatar emerging as a leading Islamic fintech center, how significant is the work of Qatar FinTech Hub’s acceleration and incubation programs?

 • Is it feasible to require Islamic banks in Qatar to incorporate ESG frameworks as part of a wider Islamic banking philosophy?